rcb0727/Jira-Separation-Automation/README.md

 Removes License from Office 365 Portal

+Moves Users AD Account to OU of choice.

 **Functions can be removed or added.
 Make sure to update Export-ModuleMember with new or removed functions. **

 **Links used: **